Credit: Felix Höflmayer et al., 2021 (figure by J. Dye, which is clearer in its original setting)

 For NA I have called upon the character next to the cross-sign; I have already rejected it as p, the desperate measure taken by the editors; it is a cobra, in the pose that it has in the proto-syllabary, but not in the proto-consoantary; and this is my main reason for declaring this text to be syllabic, but it is tentative and fallible.

-One letter remains to be identified, in the bottom right corner: the editors reasonably saw it as n, as this is the shape of N in the Phoenician alphabet; but it is reversed (back to front); the only example I know of this form is here, where I suggest that it represents NU in a neo-syllabic inscription:
+One letter remains to be identified, in the bottom right corner: the editors reasonably saw it as n, as this is the shape of N in the Phoenician alphabet; but it is reversed (back to front); the only example I know of this form is on the Jerusalem jar, where I heitatingly suggest that it represents NU in a neo-syllabic inscription:

 In the proto-syllabary the closest letter to this is MA, from maggalu, "sickle".
 If we could read it on our sherd as a logogram, in some kind of "instrumental" case, it might say: "I cultivate the garden (with) a sickle".
-In response to this, I would raise two objections: sickles are for mowing meadows and reaping grains; sickles have short handles, and this feature is maintained on the MA characters displayed in the Byblos inscriptions, though the scribe who engraved the two examples of MA on the Megiddo ring did not restrain his stylus on this detail.
+In response to this, I would raise two objections: sickles are for mowing meadows and reaping grains; sickles have short handles, and this feature is maintained on the MA characters displayed in the Byblos inscriptions, though the scribe who engraved the two examples of MA on the Megiddo ring did not restrain his stylus on this detail; but they are the reverse of the character on this Lakish sherd (though they will be the right way round when impressed in clay and reversed).

 Is the statement a vow?
 "I will cultivate the garden".